Chesapeake & Delaware Canal: Construction

 The canal company was reorganized in 1822, and new surveys determined that more than $2 million in capital was needed to resume construction.
 Eventually, the Commonwealth of Pennsylvania purchased $100,000 in stock, the State of Maryland, $50,000; and Delaware, $25,000.
 The federal government invested $450,000, with the remainder subscribed by the public.

 The U.S. Army Corps of Engineers played a vital yet unofficial role for the canal company in 1823 and 1824, providing two senior officers to help determine a canal route.
-The engineer officers and two civilian engineers recommended a new route with four locks, extending from Newbold's Landing Harbor (now Delaware City), westward to the Back Creek branch of the Elk River, Maryland.
+The engineer officers and two civilian engineers recommended a new route with four locks, extending from Newbold's Landing Harbor (now Delaware City), westward to the Back Creek branch of the Elk River in Maryland.

 Canal construction resumed in April 1824, and within several years some 2,600 men were digging and hauling dirt from the ditch.
 Laborers toiled with pick and shovel at the immense construction task, working for an average daily wage of 75 cents.
 The swampy marshlands along the canal's planned route proved a great impediment to progress; workers continuously battled slides along the "ditch's" soft slopes.
 It was 1829 before the C&D Canal Company could, at last, announce the waterway "open for business".
 Its construction cost of $3.5 million made it one of the most expensive canal projects of its time.